Development Environments With Podman

 podman exec -it CONTAINER_NAME fishto enter the development shell. - Run

-mise use -g neovim lazygitto install neovim and lazygit globally in the container.
+mise use -g neovim lazygitto install Neovim and lazygit globally in the container.
 Other tools can also be used - Run

 mise trust .in/workspaceto trust any mise settings inside that workspace (This is only needed once per container per path)